Tea Pottery @ Siam Tea Shop

 In Japan – naturally – the Shiboridashi is preferably used for the preparation of Japanese green teas.
 Nevertheless, it is also suitable for preparing other types of tea.
 This especially applies to preparing oolong teas across a series of infusions, and to white teas.

-Like the original model, the SiamTeas Signature Shiboridashi is made of fine, light yellow clay, and left unglazed.
-The particularly iron-rich clay contributes to a set of desirable properties, including the high fracture strength of this clay vessel.
-In terms of size, our Signature Shiboridashi, in line with ancient Chinese standards, accommodates well 100 ml of liquid, plus the corresponding amount of tea leaves.
+In terms of size, our Signature Shiboridashi, in line with ancient Japanese standards, accommodates well 100 ml of liquid, plus the corresponding amount of tea leaves.
 The shapely, elegant Shiboridashi pours drip-free, and you can touch and handle it at the rim even in hot condition.
-Regular rinsing with warm water while using a not to hard scouring sponge will help preventing the formation of patina.
+Regular rinsing with warm water will help preventing the formation of patina.
 However, many tea lovers will appreciate the patina.

 Well, why unglazed ….
-First of all, it was the artist’s raw, non-glazed works, which had originally inspired me.
-Then, contemplating about the matter, I remembered why.
+First of all, it were natural, unglazed works that had initially inspired me.
 On the one hand, because the natural clay greatly emphasizes the connection between the soil and the tea leaves.
-And thereby that between the soil and the tea.
 Then, because the desirable properties of clay with tea preparation will show best this way.
-And thirdly, I found the unglazed vessels simply incredibly beautiful and best reflecting the simple character of the tea.
+And thirdly, I found the unglazed vessels simply incredibly beautiful and best reflecting the simple character of tea.

 Any doubts?
 Just give it a try … And you won’t want to use any other tea vessels anymore!